 Come and join us

 BNM is vital to the conservation of butterflies and to raising awareness of their plight.
 It also enables many people to play an active part in the conservation effort.
-If you want to come and join us more information on how to get started is available here.
+If you want to come and join us, contact your local Butterfly Conservation Branch or BNM Co-ordinator, or find more information on how to get started here.